 At present, no rules or restrictions govern the exchange of fiat currency and cryptoassets.
-However, if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019, this exchange would be prohibited and could attract penalties or imprisonment, or both as prescribed thereunder.
+However, if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, this exchange would be prohibited and could attract penalties or imprisonment, or both as prescribed thereunder.

 Exchanges and secondary markets

 In the absence of an exchange of fiat currency, investors can execute pure cryptoasset trades.
-Based on the Cryptocurrency Bill 2019, a cryptoasset exchange executing a pure cryptoasset trade could also result in penalties given that a ban has been proposed on any dealing of cryptoassets, including via an exchange.
+Based on the Cryptocurrency Bill 2019, a cryptoasset exchange executing a pure cryptoasset trade could have resulted in penalties given that a ban had been proposed on any dealing of cryptoassets, including via an exchange.
 To the extent the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, such penalties could be attracted.

-At present, cryptoasset custodians are unregulated in India, although their operations could be deemed illegal if the final cryptocurrency legislation is enacted on the lines of the Cryptocurrency Bill 2019.
+At present, cryptoasset custodians are unregulated in India; although, their operations could be deemed illegal if the final cryptocurrency legislation is enacted in line with the Cryptocurrency Bill 2019.

-While cryptoasset broker-dealers are not regulated at present, their operations could be deemed illegal if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019.
+While cryptoasset broker-dealers are not regulated at present, their operations could be deemed illegal if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019.

 At present, cryptoasset exchanges (centralised or decentralised) remain unregulated and this may affect the trade of cryptoassets for cryptoassets.
-However, if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019, this exchange could be deemed to be illegal and prohibited from affecting any cryptoasset trade.
+However, if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, these exchanges could be deemed to be illegal and be prohibited from effecting any cryptoasset trade.

 A parallel is often drawn between cryptocurrency and prepaid instruments that facilitate the exchange of funds between peers.
 This activity is regulated under the Payment and Settlement Act 2007 and the Reserve Bank of India (RBI) Master Directions on Prepaid Payment Instruments of 27 August 2021.
-However, prepaid instruments have intrinsic value and are ‘loaded or reloaded with cash’, unlike cryptocurrencies, which cannot have any intrinsic value per se, but their value is contingent on their demand and supply.
+However, prepaid instruments have intrinsic value and are ‘loaded or reloaded with cash’ unlike cryptocurrencies, which cannot have any intrinsic value per se, but whose value is contingent on their demand and supply.
 Because cryptocurrencies do not fall under the above legislation, a peer-to-peer transfer of cryptoassets would arguably be permitted.
-However, this transfer could potentially be deemed illegal if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019, which seeks to prohibit the transfer of cryptoassets.
+However, this transfer could potentially be deemed illegal if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, which sought to prohibit the transfer of cryptoassets.

 Trading with anonymous parties

-The trading of cryptoassets, irrespective of whether such party is identified or anonymous, may be potentially illegal, if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019.
+The trading of cryptoassets, irrespective of whether such party is identified or anonymous, may be potentially illegal if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019.
 In light of cryptoassets being commonly viewed as a front to conduct suspicious transactions, a cryptoasset trade with anonymous parties could attract penal consequences if it falls under the radar of the Financial Intelligence Unit – India, set up under the Financial Action Task Force.

 At present, foreign cryptocurrency exchanges facilitating cryptocurrency-to-cryptocurrency trades are not subject to laws or regulations in India.

-29. Under what circumstances may a citizen of India lawfully exchange cryptoassets on a foreign exchange?
+- Under what circumstances may a citizen of your jurisdiction lawfully exchange cryptoassets on a foreign exchange?

 The government has not recognised cryptoassets as a lawful form of payment.
 Instead, the government and regulators have been vocal in their objection to the use of cryptoassets as a form of payment.
 In a push to eradicate the use of these assets, the Reserve Bank of India (RBI) announced its intent to issue a central bank digital currency (ie, legal tender issued by the RBI in digital form).
 Based on public reports, the central bank digital currency is expected to be rolled out in a graded or phased manner within the financial year of 2022 to 2023.
 In this regard, the Reserve Bank of India Act 1934 has been amended to enable the issue of the digital currency by, inter alia, expanding the definition of bank notes to include notes issued in digital form as well.
-Separately, the Cryptocurrency Bill 2019 also contains a provision concerning approval from central government of the digital rupee being legal tender.
+Separately, the Cryptocurrency Bill 2019 also contained a provision concerning approval from the central government of the digital rupee being legal tender.
 Further, the RBI, on 7 October 2022, issued a ‘concept note on central bank digital currency’, which, inter alia, sets out the objectives, choices, benefits and risks associated with the issuance of such digital currency.
 This note also provides an update on the issuance of digital currency and states that the RBI will soon commence the limited pilot launch for this, albeit for specific use-cases.